MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/package-identity-overview.md

 Publisher Id exists because Publisher needs to match your cert’s X.509 name/signer, thus:

-- It can be very big (length <= 8192 chars) – difficult to use in file system, registry, URLs, etc.
+- It can be very big (length <= 8192 chars)
-- It can include restricted characters (backslash etc.)
+- It can include characters that are awkward or restricted (backslash, etc.)

+These issues can make some X.509 strings awkward or impossible to use in the filesystem, registry, URLs, and other contexts.

 #### How do I create a PublisherId?